Hi, I’m Doug

 In 2011 I founded Databetes, a software company that developed self-management support tools for diabetes patients.
 We released Meal Memory, a mobile app that helped patients better understand how food impacted their glucose.

-After years of collaboration with Dexcom, I joined their team as a Senior Manager and Director of User Experience Design.
-There I’ve managed the teams building the company’s core software products (G6, G7, Clarity, and Follow).
+After years of collaboration with Dexcom, I joined their user experience team.
+There I’ve managed the teams building the company’s core software products including G7, Stelo, Clarity, and Follow.

 My design work has been featured in the BBC, Fast Co.
 Design, Popular Science, and Book of Circles: Visualizing Spheres of Knowledge.

 Previously, I worked as a freelance photographer in NYC and Beijing, China.
 My photos of events from 9/11 to the Beijing Olympics have been published in leading media publications including the New York Times, Bloomberg Business Week, the Financial Times, and Agence France-Press.
-My commercial clients included Nike, the NBA, Apple, Daimler, Ford, the World Economic Forum, and the U.S. Embassy in Beijing.
+My commercial clients included Nike, the NBA, Apple, Daimler, Ford, and the World Economic Forum.

-In my spare time, I like to cook and hunt for the best tacos around LA.
-I’m learning to surf and am a beginner scuba diver.
-I’ve run 3 marathons (NYC, Paris, and Philly) and completed three triathlons (sprint and 2 half Ironman).
+In my spare time, I love to cook and hunt for the best tacos around LA.
+I’ve run 4 marathons and completed three triathlons.

 Email: dougkanter@gmail.com